Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions: Experiments

 \subsection{Nonlinear Constraint Recovery under Cost Uncertainty}

 Our method can learn constraints and generate safe plans even when the agents' objectives are also \textit{a priori} unknown, or when the constraint parameterization is nonlinear in agent states, leading to nonconvex unsafe sets.
-To show this, we simulate two interacting agents with single integrator dynamics.
-Relevant figures are in App. \ref{subsec: App, Experiment Details}.
+For illustration, we simulate two interacting agents with single integrator dynamics.
+Relevant figures are in App. \ref{subsubsec: App, Single Integrator Simulations for Nonlinear Constraint Recovery} \cite{ArXivPaper}.